spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/azure-oidc.md

 ## Configuring the Terraform Provider

-Once workload identity federation is set up, the AzureRM provider [can be configured](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc) without the need for any static credentials.
+Once workload identity federation is set up, the AzureRM provider [can be configured](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc){: rel="nofollow"} without the need for any static credentials.
 To do this, enable the `use_oidc` feature of the provider, and use the `oidc_token_file_path` setting to tell the provider where to find the token:

 ```terraform
 provider "azurerm" {